Zanzibar is a tropical paradise in East Africa. This beautiful island is situated 35km off the coast of Tanzania’s mainland.

 10. How about local cuisine and foods in Zanzibar?

-As the name goes, Zanzibar foods and local cuisine are full of local spices.
+As the name suggests, Zanzibar’s cuisine features a variety of local spices.

-Zanzibar cuisine is a mix of different cultures, the Arabs, Indians, Portugues, Chinese, British, and Swahili.
+Zanzibar cuisine reflects the diverse cultural influences of Arabs, Indians, Portuguese, Chinese, British, and Swahili.

 All these cultures have influenced the whole preparation and contents of the food available on the Island of Zanzibar.